Jitzek/croma/README.md

-# Croma
+# croma
-Please make sure you have all the necessary dependencies installed.
+Official website for the Croma Robot made in Webots